alvinthai/OrderedOVRClassifier/docs/api_reference.rst

     If train_final_model=True (default), fit does training on remaining classes not specified in self.ovr_vals.

-    Binary models are evaluated with the imported plot_thresholds function, which evaluates precision, recall, and fscores for all thresholds with 0.01 interval spacing and automatically sets the threshold at the best weighted fscore.
+    Binary models are evaluated with the imported plot_thresholds function, which evaluates precision, recall, and fscores for all thresholds with 0.01 interval spacing and automatically sets the threshold at the best weighted fscore (or at user specified thresholds if set_threshold is provided).
 Multiclass models are evaluated using the imported extended_classification_report function.

   **Parameters**